jenyss/mar-mesh/README.md

 [Generated video](https://youtube.com/shorts/a98-OUanNHs?feature=share)

 If you have any questions or would like to collaborate, feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/jenya-stoeva-60477249/).
 You're more than welcome!

-## For Marketers, By Marketers
-✅ **Campaign Strategy** - AI researches your market and creates data-driven strategies
+**Campaign Strategy** - AI researches your market and creates data-driven strategies
-✅ **Human Approval** - Review and edit all campaign details before execution
+**Human Approval** - Review and edit all campaign details before execution
-✅ **Content Creation** - Automatically generates video content for your campaigns
+**Content Creation** - Automatically generates video content for your campaigns
-✅ **Multi-Channel Publishing** - Publishes to YouTube, Instagram, TikTok, ... simultaneously
+**Multi-Channel Publishing** - Publishes to YouTube, Instagram, TikTok, ... simultaneously
-✅ **Complete Automation** - From brief to live campaign with minimal manual work
+**Complete Automation** - From brief to live campaign with minimal manual work

 ## How It Works
 1. **Input:** _Example_ "Launch energy drink Drex, organic ingredients, 100€ budget"